Delhi acid attack: Chemical traders call for effective way to monitor those buying acid | Education

 - India

-After a schoolgirl was attacked with acid in Delhi, chemical traders on Wednesday said though all necessary measures are in place to check the sale of acid, authorities need to come up with an effective way to monitor those buying it.
+In the wake of a schoolgirl being attacked with acid in Delhi, chemical traders have called on the authorities for an effective way to monitor those buying it, claiming that all necessary measures are in place to check the sale of acid.

 Over-the-counter sale of acid no longer takes place in Delhi.
 Chemicals like sulphuric acid and nitric acid are available for industrial purposes but licenses are required for their sale and purchase, the traders claimed.